 - CO2 emissions are on the way to take us beyond 1.5 degrees

 For instance, in highly populated and developing countries like China and India, people are excessively using fuels like petrol and diesel to power-up their bikes and cars.
 In peak hours (starting of work), one cannot walk freely on the streets of such countries due to excessively populated roads with bikes and cars.
 It is really hard to breathe fresh air as the population is equally responsible for global warming due to the increased use of vehicles.

 Additionally, large amount of chemicals are emitted everyday via industries.
 They don’t have any restrictions to comply with industry standards.
 This is happening due to inefficiency of local governments to ban the producers of CO2.
 Similarly, millions or billions of other sources are freely emitting toxic gas in the atmosphere for the sake of increasing their revenue.
 However, country leaders should take a stand to stop this because the future consequences will be beyond human control.

-written by Mayur Shewale
+-Written and Developed by Mayur Shewale